thaihuynhquang/cv/README.md

 > English:

-- Intermediate communication in the working environment.
+- Conversational and written English in the working environment.

 > Soft skills:

-- Working independently.
-- Managing time.
-- Working with big teams (product manager, designers, front-end developers, backend developers).
+- Self-motivated and self-managing, with strong organizational skills
+- Ability to meet deadlines.
+- Able to communicate well with multi-functional team members, provide positive feedback to them and collaborate with them to achieve project goals.
-- Leading a team with 3 other fresher/junior developers.
+- Able to lead a team with 3 other fresher/junior developers
-- Interviewing freshers.
-- Training a person from an internship level to a junior level in 1 year.
+- Experience in interviewing and training freshers/juniors developers
-- Self-learning and presentation about the new technologies.
+- Self-support, the desire to study new technologies

 #### Experience